AU-Master-Thesis/thesis/sections/3-methodology/study-1/configuration.typ

 #let b = [
   ===== The Main Environment<s.m.configuration.environment.main>

   This section of the configuration file is a matrix of strings.
 Each character in the matrix represents a tile in the environment.
 The supported characters are listed in @t.unicode-list.
-The environment is generated from this matrix, where each character is a aquare tile, with a configurable side-length, and the coloured-in parts of the characters are the free paths and the rest are walls.
+The environment is generated from this matrix, where each character is a aquare tile, with a configurable side-length, and the colored-in parts of the characters are the free paths and the rest are walls.
 The path-width is configurable as a percentage of the tile side-length.

   The#h(1fr)environment#h(1fr)shown#h(1fr)in#h(1fr)@f.m.maze-env#h(1fr)is#h(1fr)built
 ]